 The only downside is that they do not have any trial rooms.
 You can always ask for a receipt if you wish to return the jeans at a later date after trying it on.

-Ahh now for imitation jewellery.
-Fashion Street has a lot of fashion accessories such as payal(anklet) and toe rings that are in vogue.
+Ahh now for imitation jewellery!
+Fashion Street has a lot of fashion accessories such as anklets and toe rings that are in vogue.
 Handmade jewellery is available at rock bottom prices.
-Men’s accessories & shoes here at extremely reasonable prices.
+Also available are men’s accessories and shoes at extremely reasonable prices.

 After all the handwork, if you are in need of some local refreshments, head to the main entrance of the Gymkhana Club, alongside Fashion Street.
-The Rs 30 pizza and a staple called vada Pav are the local favourites.
-Or if you walk towards the Gateway of India, there area a number of restaurants starting from McDonalds to fine dining.
+The Rs 30 pizza and a staple called Vada Pav are the local favorites.
+Or if you walk towards the Gateway of India, there are a number of restaurants starting from McDonalds to fine dining.

 Fashion Street is at a walking distance from the CST Station and the Churchgate Station.